leonstel/leonstel.github.io/recursive_tree_part2.md

 ### Selection

-So now we have the hiding part in place it's time for some simple selection.
+So now we have the hiding part in place it's time for some simple selection without complicated cases.

 <img src="./assets/tree_simple_selection.gif" width="150" />